MoserMichael/my-notes/dev-gotchas.md

 Still the grammar for peg parsers is much more intutitive, and you don't have to fight shift/reduce and reduce/reduce conflicts (like with yacc/bison), or indulge in other workarounds.

 Anyway, lets look at what [cpython](https://github.com/python/cpython) is doing: before python 3.9 had a simple grammar, the ideal was to have a LL(1) grammar, you would just look at one token, in order to decide what clause will be parsed.
 In practice they had a couple of workarounds, still it was an LL(k) grammar, one that can be parsed with a fixed number of lookahead symbols. up to python 3.9 the grammar was defined [here](https://github.com/python/cpython/blob/3.8/Grammar/Grammar) and it had a lexical analysis stage with tokens defined [here](https://github.com/python/cpython/blob/3.8/Grammar/Tokens) Most of the parser would be translated to a [finite automata](https://en.wikipedia.org/wiki/Finite-state_machine), that would be used for the syntax parsing.
+With python 3.9, the default parser is generated from [this grammar definition](https://github.com/python/cpython/blob/3.9/Grammar/python.gram), and it is generated into a PEG parser.
+Note that all the keywords are defined as string constants, that appear in the grammar definition file.

 Lets build cpython on the mac: